stevedonovan/lglob/README.md

 Obviously lglob cannot deal with any dynamic modification of the environment, such as using `setmetatable`.

-## Generating WHitelists from Module Contents and requires
+## Generating Whitelists from Module Contents and requires

 The `-d` flag dumps all exported contents of a module; the names are set to their linenumbers, which can be useful, and it is in the right format for